 The FLSA also bans minors from certain occupations considered hazardous, such as coal mining, using balers and compactors, roofing work, operating certain power-driving machines, and more.

 Additionally, many states have their own child labor laws with higher minimum ages than the FLSA.
 In these cases, the higher minimum age always applies.
 Consult your state department of labor for more information about child labor laws in your area.

 When You Need a Work Permit

 If you need working papers, the counselors can give you the form you will need to complete or tell you where to get it.

 How to Get Working Papers

 This list of State Labor Laws: Employment/Age Certificates explains whether or not your state requires certification and if you can get that certification from your school, your state department of labor, or both.

-Requirements vary from state to state, but in general, here's what you will need to do to get working papers and to get them approved:
+Requirements vary from state to state, but in general, here's what you will need to get a work permit and to get it approved:

 - Obtain working papers/certificate application from your school or state department of labor.